shangwei5/SelfDRSC_plusplus/README.md

         |--video n
 ```

+For real RS data without GT, use the format shown in `real_demo`.

 ## Download Pre-trained Model of SelfDRSC++
 Please download the pre-trained RIFE from [BaiduDisk](https://pan.baidu.com/s/1RjLN2yOix94hg7m35HIFPA?pwd=b4kg)(password:b4kg) or [GoogleDrive](https://drive.google.com/drive/folders/1x1JSjlNzL1LfrgqxaEakVHrQDxxNVUjB?usp=sharing).
 Please put these models to `./pretrained`.
 Our results on the RS-GOPRO datasets and real demos can also be downloaded from [BaiduDisk](https://pan.baidu.com/s/1J9PjilYK522aEzoCsl96sg?pwd=gbfn)(password:gbfn).